MarceloBRAmaral/Staircase/README.md

 `####`

-Observe that its base and height are both equal to

-, and the image is drawn using # symbols and spaces.
+Observe that its base and height are both equal to **n**, and the image is drawn using `#` symbols and spaces.
 The last line is not preceded by any spaces.

 Write a program that prints a staircase of size